Fly Fishing In Bahamas.

 Deep Creek and Little Creek systems lie within easy striking distance of the lodge.
 Which is a boon when the wind’s blowing because they offer some reprieve.
 Beyond the prolific flats contained within the creeks, Bair’s is also set up for daily expeditions to the untrammeled South and West Side fisheries.
 Established in 2002, West Side National Park is an unpopulated zone known for its pristine coastal mangrove habitat and prime bonefishing.
 When conditions are right it can be a land of giants—where a handful of double-digit bonefish are annually caught and released.

 The southern flats, on the other hand, are home to large schools of bones.
 Grassy Creek is about a 25-minute run from Bair’s.
 And on calm mornings you can run to Hawksnest Creek and onto the southern keys.
 Both receive little fishing pressure and are loaded with opportunity.

-Consistent fishing coupled with a bone-fishery defined by habitat diversity have led to South Andros being dubbed the Bonefishing Capital of the World.
+Consistent fishing coupled with a bone fishery defined by habitat diversity has led to South Andros being dubbed the Bonefishing Capital of the World.
 Let Bair’s Lodge be your passageway to this promised land.